paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 1. **Decay:** Memories just fade over time.
 2. **Inference:** Old memories are (partially) overwritten by newer ones.
-This is a common phenomenon when a new foreign language (e.g. Spanish) makes it harder to speak an older one (e.g. French).
+This is a common phenomenon when learning a new foreign language (e.g. Spanish) makes it harder to speak an older one (e.g. French).
 3. **Forgotten cues:** The information is still there, but the cue needed to access it is forgotten.
 This could explain the tip of the tongue problem.

-No theory can explain forgetting by themselves completely, so they might all be in force to different degrees for different memories.
+No theory can explain forgetting by itself completely, so they might all be in force to different degrees for different memories.